wallace-js/wallace/README.md

 component.update();
 ```

-This may cause some React devs may have a seizure, but what React overlooks is that there are really two types of component:
+React devs may have a seizure upon seeing this, but what React overlooks is that there are really two types of component:

 1. **Dumb** components (like `Counter`) which only render data and fire events.
 In Wallace you only call `render` on these, which overwrites the props each time, so they work exactly as if they were stateless.
-2. **Coordinating** components (like `CounterList`) from which you detect changes to data or state and trigger update.
+2. **Coordinating** components (like `CounterList`) from which you detect changes to data or state and trigger update, which is where the complexity lives and where mistakes happen.

-It is in these coordinating components that React struggles and has to resort to awkward patterns like "hooks" which require hidden magic to work, which adds confusion and weird restrictions, which then wastes time and increases mistakes.
+It is these coordinating components that React struggles with, having to come up with awkward patterns like "hooks" which require hidden magic which 90% of devs don't fully understand, which adds confusion and weird restrictions, which wastes time and increases mistakes.

 With Wallace you just override the `render` method of a coordinating component, and use `update` from then on: